YahooArchive/mojito/docs/dev_guide/topics/mojito_npm.rst

 The ``mojit`` type specifies that the npm module contains a mojit.
 The resources in the mojit (controller, models, views, etc.) will be looked for at the location specified by the ``"location"`` field of the ``mojito`` object.
-For example, the controller will be looked for in the following location, where ``{name}`` is the name of the npm package:
+For example, the controller will be looked for in the following location:

 ``{location}/controller.{affinity}.{selector}.js``

 .. _bundle_type: